fury-gl/fury/docs/source/posts/2022/2022-08-30-week-11-mohamed.rst

 - Fixed some issues in the hierarchical order animation support `PR`_ that we discussed during last week's meeting (mostly naming issues).

 - Explained the introductory tutorial a little.
-But it is not good suitable beginners.
+But it is not suitable for beginners.
 So, I will spend time improving tutorials this week.

 - Added extrusion to `vector_text`_ to allow the z-scaling to be functional.